Bozar/OneMoreLevel/user/doc/snowrunner.md

 ## Turn Restoration Cheatsheet

+* Onload a unit of goods: 4 turns
 * Offload a unit of goods: 16 turns
 * Pick up a passenger: 4 turns
 * Drop off a passenger: 8 turns